History of Kyiv (1362–1657): Sophia Monastery

 The Sophia Monastery owned a considerable area in Old Kyiv (the Upper City).
 In 1586, with the permission of Prince Konstanty Ostrogski, a settlement was founded near the monastery.
 The settlement was headed by a mayor.
 After the monastery was transferred to the Uniate Metropolitan as a result of the Union of Brest (1596), legal disputes over the right to control the settlement continued between him and the castle government in 1612—1619.
 In 1633, the St. Sophia Monastery came under the jurisdiction of the Orthodox Metropolitan.
 By privilege of 8 November 1639, King Władysław IV Vasa, at the request of Metropolitan Petro Mohyla, granted the privilege of establishing a town near the monastery with Magdeburg rights and the right of propination, building a castle, and introducing two annual fairs on St. Sophia's Day and Ascension Day.
 However, this plan was never realised.

 Other Orthodox monasteries

 St. Michael's Golden-Domed Monastery, located in the Upper City since 1560 owned Obrubny Island with Petrykov and Plosky lakes on the Dnieper, land on the right bank at the mouth of the Lybid' river, as well as the villages of Lisivtsi and Tovstolisya.
 In 1609-1630, the monastery belonged to the jurisdiction of the Uniate Metropolitan.
-The lands of St. Cyril's Monastery, Kyiv lay across the Syrets river.
+The lands of St. Cyril's Monastery lay across the Syrets River.
 The Kyiv Pechersk Lavra had the status of a separate town, which had the right to self-government and independence from the voivode.
 The monastery also owned several villages outside the city.
 The Vydubychi Monastery and Pustynno-Mykilsky monastery were also landowners.